score-json/json/TSF/trustable/no-parsing-faults/NPF-06.2.md

     Erikhu1: 0.95
 ---

-The service parses duplicate names without error and reports the last member with that name only.
+The service provided by nlohmann/json parses duplicate names without error and reports the last member with that name only.